The Cape Sable Seaside Sparrow and the Everglade Snail Kite

 Meanwhile, there has also been litigation challenging the Service's designation of critical habitat for the sparrow.
 Most recently, environmental groups challenged the Service’s decision to exclude certain areas from the final revised critical habitat designation for the sparrow.
 In a March 2011 opinion, the district court found in favor of the Service, concluding that the Secretary provided a rational basis for the decision to exclude the areas to avoid constraints to Everglades restoration, which will result in long-term benefits to the sparrow and other species.
 Center for Biological Diversity v.
 Salazar, 770 F. Supp.
 2d 68 (D.D.C.
 2011).

-The Corps and the Service are currently working together with stakeholders to develop the Everglades Restoration Transition Plan (ERTP) Phase 1, which will replace the Interim Operating Plan pending implementation of other Everglades restoration projects.
-The goal of this project is tobetter manage the C&SF Project for the Cape Sable seaside sparrow, the Everglade snail kite, and other avian species and resources in south Florida while maintaining C&SF project purposes.
+The Corps and the Service are currently working together with stakeholders to implement the Everglades Restoration Transition Plan (ERTP), pending completion of other Everglades restoration projects.
+The goal of this project is to better manage the C&SF Project for the Cape Sable seaside sparrow, the Everglade snail kite, and other avian species and resources in south Florida while maintaining C&SF project purposes.

-Given ongoing concerns about the status of both the Cape Sable seaside sparrow and the Everglade snail kite, further litigation is likely as the Corps implements the ERTP.
+Given ongoing concerns about the status of both the Cape Sable seaside sparrow and the Everglade snail kite, further litigation is likely as the Corps continues to implement the ERTP.